 "If you are into disk/memory forensics, you will need this, too!" -Wouter Jansen

 "This class is immediately applicable to my work environment." -Thomas Heffron

 "No FLUFF - focused and targeted learning!" -Jackie Stokes

 "Awesome!
-Best SANS course Ive taken!" -Jim Horvath
+Best SANS course I have taken!" -Jim Horvath

 Take your learning beyond the classroom.
 Explore our site network for additional resources related to this course's subject matter.